We’re not just passionate, we’re purpose-led

 We see a brighter future with perovskite

-Imagine solar PV on any surface, anywhere—leveraging the power of the sun for a cleaner energy, a healthier society, and a thriving environment.
+Imagine lightweight, low-cost solar PV that rivals the efficiency of traditional solar technology—leveraging the power of the sun for cleaner energy, a healthier society, and a thriving environment.
 It’s why we founded Rayleigh.

 Our History